 In most cases, the prevailing financial advice on saving for retirement dictates that individual investors open a tax-advantaged retirement account and use the funds in it to invest in a broadly diversified mix of stocks, mutual funds, and bonds.
 While this is a time tested strategy that has proven to be successful for many, it isn’t the only strategy.
 There is a strong case to be made that real estate deserves some level of allocation in an investment portfolio.

-There are four primary reasons why individuals should consider a real estate investment:
+There are four primary reasons why individuals should consider a commercial real estate investment:

 - Diversification: Owning real estate adds an element of diversification to the traditional stock/bond portfolio.
 This is because real estate prices tend to have a low level of correlation with those of stocks and bonds, meaning that when stock and bond prices go down, real estate prices tend to remain somewhat stable.
 This can ultimately help to offset losses in other areas of the portfolio.